Speech & Language Development in Preschoolers (Singapore Guide)

 Where to Get Help in Singapore

-Singapore has a well-developed network of speech therapy services for children.
-Here are the main pathways:
+Singapore has a solid network of speech therapy services for children.
+These are the main pathways, and having navigated them personally, I can tell you the public route takes longer but is far more affordable.

 Public Hospitals and Polyclinics

 KK Women's and Children's Hospital (KKH) has one of the largest paediatric speech therapy departments in Singapore.
-Referral through a polyclinic or paediatrician is typically required.
-Wait times can be 2 to 4 months for an initial assessment.
+You typically need a referral through a polyclinic or paediatrician.
+Wait times can stretch to 2 to 4 months for an initial assessment — that wait felt excruciating when we were in it, but the therapists there are excellent.
 Subsidised rates apply for Singapore citizens.

-National University Hospital (NUH) offers paediatric speech therapy through the Department of Otolaryngology.
-Similar referral and subsidisation processes as KKH.
+National University Hospital (NUH) offers paediatric speech therapy through the Department of Otolaryngology, with a similar referral and subsidisation process as KKH.

 Polyclinics can provide initial screening and referral to hospital-based speech therapy.
-This is often the fastest route into the public system.
+Going to the polyclinic first is often the fastest route into the public system — and our family doctor was the one who finally said "let's just get a referral done" which moved things along.

 Private Speech Therapy Clinics

-Private clinics offer faster access (usually within 1 to 2 weeks) but at higher cost ($120 to $250 per session).
-Some well-regarded options for preschool-age children include clinics in the Novena, Bukit Timah, and Toa Payoh areas.
-Ask your kindergarten for recommendations specific to your neighbourhood.
+Private clinics offer faster access — usually within 1 to 2 weeks — but at higher cost ($120 to $250 per session).
+For families who want to move quickly or who have insurance coverage, this is worth exploring.
+Some well-regarded options for preschool-age children are in the Novena, Bukit Timah, and Toa Payoh areas.
+Ask your kindergarten for recommendations specific to your area — word of mouth from other parents is genuinely useful here.

 EIPIC (Early Intervention Programme for Infants and Children)

 For children aged 0 to 6 with developmental needs, the EIPIC programme provides subsidised early intervention, including speech therapy.
-Referral is through KKH or NUH, and services are provided at EIPIC centres across Singapore.
-This programme is significantly subsidised for Singapore citizens.
+Referral is through KKH or NUH, and services are delivered at EIPIC centres across Singapore.
+For Singapore citizens, this programme is significantly subsidised — it's worth asking about if cost is a concern.

 School-Based Support